Part 3 More

 than the ideal value.
 The effect becomes less as the temperature increases

-(see graph in 5c.) and also as the pressure becomes
+(graph above-right) and also as the pressure becomes

 much higher when the molecule volume factor outweighs the intermolecular force